jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 * Do not write tests for implementation details – these change
 * Only write tests to cover implementation details for better understanding the implementation for refactoring, but then delete or deactivate tests when done

 I received a review comment with a concern about: ___Don't test internals___.
 Specifically, it may be too difficult to test all scenarios via the public API of a complex system.
-There are too many cases and set up would be too complex.
+There are too many cases and the set up would be too complex.
 I don't disagree with that concern.

 I think Cooper's intent about _internal testing_ was:
 * _Don't change the implementation so that its internals can be tested._
-* _Create internal implemenation only when it's needed to satisfy a test that specifies behavior._
+* _Create internal implementation only when it's needed to satisfy a test that specifies behavior._

 As for ___a complex system___, that suggests to me a design that is comprised of several or even many classes.
 It will be very difficult to test all scenarios in that configuration.
 Nor do we want to.